Frequently Asked Questions (FAQ)

-Eaves are the part of the perimeter of your roof.
+Eaves are part of the perimeter of your roof.
 They are oriented parallel to the ground. (see Figure 1)

-Gables are the part of the perimeter of your roof.
+Gables are part of the perimeter of your roof.
 They are oriented from your eaves toward the peak of your roof. (see Figure 1)

 Fascias are located below the roof edge.
 They are either covered with metal or plastic cover or painted. (see Figure 1)

 A square is a unit of measurement used to represent 100 square feet.

 Pitch or slope is a measure of the steepness of a roof.
 It is measured in the rise over a 12-inch run.
 The typical roof slope in Central Florida is 6:12.

 10. What are pipe flashings (or boots)?

 Pipe flashings or boots are roof flashings used to cover sewer exhaust pipes.
 (See Figure 2)